my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

   This shows $\overline{X}_n \xrightarrow{m.s} \mu$, which implies $\overline{X}_n \xrightarrow{p} \mu$.

-- WLLN for random vectors \
+- LLN for random vectors \
   For $\boldsymbol{y}\in \mathbb{R}^m$, if $\boldsymbol{y}_i$ are independent and identically distributed and $E\,\vert\vert \boldsymbol{y} \vert\vert <\infty$, then as $n\to\infty$,

   $$